cvravi9/Benchmarking_SVCs/Benchmarking/README.md

 # Benchmarking

-Allele frequency, or gene frequency is defined as the relative frequency of an allele at a particular locus in a population, expressed as a fraction or percentage.
-In this section, allele frequencies from different somatic variant callers are compared with the artifical truth data obtained from https://ftp-trace.ncbi.nlm.nih.gov/
+Benchmarking is defined as a standard or point of reference against which things may be compared.
+In this section, ALT variants from the different somatic variant callers are compared with the artifical truth data obtained from https://ftp-trace.ncbi.nlm.nih.gov/

 ## 1. Inputs